mohamedboubaker/GPS-Tracker/README.md

 # 2. System design
 ## 2.1 System architecture

+The idea is basically a microcontroller, STM32F030, that periodically sends AT commands via UART to the SIM808 GPS/GPRS module to get GPS data and then sends these data to a Mosquitto MQTT server hosted on an AWS EC2.
+This data gets also encrypted with AES-128 in Electronic Code Book (ECB) mode before being sent to the server.
+AES algorithm was implemented from scratch for learning purposes.
+(Note: In a production application, it's better to use a known AES implementations.
+Example: WolfSSL)

+The power input of the circuit is regulated using a DC-DC down converter Texas Instruments TPS5430DDA with input voltage ranging from 5.5V to 36V

 ## 2.2 Firmware design
 ## 2.3 Server design
 ## 2.4 Circuit design